Botanical identity of soma–haoma: Avesta

 Since the late 18th-century, when Abraham Hyacinthe Anquetil-Duperron and others made portions of the Zoroastrian Avesta available to Western scholarship, several scholars have sought a representative botanical equivalent of the haoma as described in the texts and as used in living Zoroastrian practice.
 Most of the proposed identifications have drawn primarily upon either linguistic evidence, comparative pharmacology, or reflected ritual use, but not all three: rarely have all three sources of evidence been considered in conjunction.
 Such unbalanced approaches to the problem of identity have resulted usually in the speedy rejection of these poorly-substantiated theories.

 Vedas

-The Rigveda calls the plant soma, meaning the "Creator of the Gods" and gives soma precedence above Indra and the other Gods calling soma "a God for Gods".
+The Rigveda calls the plant soma, and gives it precedence above Indra and the other Gods calling soma "a God for Gods".